What Is Guar Gum?

 Is Guar Gum Bad For Pets?

 While there is mixed information available online regarding Guar Gum, it is likely that most pet food that contains Guar Gum is unlikely to have any noticeable adverse effects on dogs or cats.

-Because Guar Gum is so common in food for human consumption, it is has been studied in-depth and has been shown to actually provide some very minor health benefits such as lower cholesterol and increased glucose tolerance.
+Because Guar Gum is so common in food for human consumption, it has been studied in-depth and has been shown to actually provide some very minor health benefits, such as lower cholesterol and increased glucose tolerance.

-However, similar to other thickening agents like Carageenan, there are some well-documented mild side effects that are seen in higher or sustained use, such as Gastric Pain, diarrhea, and loose stools.
+However, similar to other thickening agents like Carrageenan, there are some well-documented mild side effects that are seen in higher or sustained use, such as Gastric Pain, Diarrhea, and Loose Stools.

 This is compounded by the fact that Guar Gum is usually found in higher quantities in wet/canned pet food recipes than other binding agents.